pedrokehl/caminho/README.md

 `from()` is the starting point of Caminho, which returns a `Caminho` instance based on the provided AsyncGenerator.

 *A Caminho instance contains the following methods to define the flow:*

-`pipe`: Receives a StepFunction definition, provided function will receive a `ValueBag`, which holds the values provided from all the previous steps, including the generator, if the step has `provides`, the value will be added to the `ValueBag` accordingly.
+`pipe` receives a StepFunction definition, provided function will receive a `ValueBag`, which holds the values provided from all the previous steps, including the generator, if the step has `provides`, the value will be added to the `ValueBag` accordingly.
-`parallel`: Receives StepFunction[], which will execute the steps in parallel, has the same abilities as pipe.
+`parallel` receives StepFunction[], which will execute the steps in parallel, has the same abilities as pipe.

 *After the steps are all defined execute your Caminho flow by calling `.run()`.*

-`run`: Receives an optional Initial Bag, and optional aggregator.
+`run` receives an optional Initial Bag, and optional aggregator.
 Returns a Promise which is fulfilled when the Generator has finished providing values and the items have been processed by all the defined steps in the Caminho instance.

 Simple flow: